danilopedraza/komodo/README.md

 - `website`: The Komodo landing page.

 - `report`: A document, in spanish, explaining the language and the interpreter.
 I am writing it with Typst.
+You can read it [here](https://komodo-lang.org/report.pdf).

 ## Hacking